 - Decoding table listing common simple data types.

-Okteta is a simple hex editor with not so fancy features.
-Although it can handle most of the tasks.
-There’s a separate module of it which you can use to embed this in other programs to view/edit files.
+Okteta is a simple hex editor with not-so-fancy features.
+Although, it can handle most of the tasks.
+There’s a separate module of it that you can use to embed this in other programs to view/edit files.

 - Easily handle big files

 - Sector Indication on Disk devices